jasonrandrews/arm-software-developers/content/en/devsummit22/cicd_sh.md

 The workflow does not output on the target, but rather logs to GitHub.
 You can follow the workflow steps, and see the output logs in your GitHub repository, under the `Actions` tab.

-When `chip-lighting-app` is initialized, toggle the light with your `chip-tool` instance:
+When `lighting-app` is initialized, you can toggle the light with your `chip-tool` instance as before:
 ```console
 ./out/debug/chip-tool onoff on 0x11 1
 ./out/debug/chip-tool onoff off 0x11 1